SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/index.md

 For a person to be registered as a SuperOffice CRM user, this person must be registered with a company displayed in the **Company** list box in the **Users** screen.
 And for a company to be displayed in the **Company** list box in the **Users** screen, the company must appear on the company list in the **Our companies** tab.

 > [!NOTE]
 > In the **Users** screen you specify which licenses you want different users to have.
-If you want to add new system licenses or increase/reduce the number of licenses for one or more modules, you need to contact SuperOffice to [update the license information][6].
+If you want to add new system licenses or increase/reduce the number of licenses for one or more modules, contact SuperOffice to [update the license information][6].

 ## Related content